-4.10.1.
+- 4.10.1.
 Anyone operating a motor vehicle or bicycle on a public street or highway that violates a provision of this Instruction regarding operating a motor vehicle or any provision of the California Vehicle Code (CVC) has committed a moving violation.
-Except as otherwise set forth herein, DD Form 1408, Central Violations Bureau (CVB) Notice, Air Force Justice Information System (AFJIS) incident report, or AF Form 1315, Accident Report, are authorized methods of documenting and/or enforcing this Instruction's requirements based on the jurisdictional location of the offense and patrolmen's discretion.
+Except as otherwise set forth herein, DD Form 1408, Central Violations Bureau (CVB) Form 1805, Air Force Justice Information System (AFJIS) incident report, or AF Form 1315, Accident Report, are authorized methods of documenting and/or enforcing this Instruction's requirements based on the jurisdictional location of the offense and patrolmen's discretion.
 Personnel from other installations will be identified and their infraction forwarded to the appropriate agency for action.
-S5R is responsible for distributing information concerning infractions.

-4.10.2.
-A DD Form 1408 will be issued to all active duty personnel, cadets/mid-shipmen of the military academies, including the Coast Guard academy, Reservists on active duty orders or performing inactive duty training including commuting to and from training, Guardsmen in federal service under Title 10 of the United States Code, civilian personnel operating a GOV, and juvenile offenders.
+S5R is responsible for distributing information concerning infractions. - 4.10.2.
+A DD Form 1408 will be issued to all active-duty personnel, cadets/mid-shipmen of the military academies, including the Coast Guard academy, Reservists on active duty orders or performing inactive duty training including commuting to and from training, Guardsmen in federal service under Title 10 of the United States Code, civilian personnel operating a GOV, and juvenile offenders.
+A DD Form 1408 may be issued to civilians in Proprietary Jurisdiction, when a violation occurs of this instruction (not covered by a corresponding state or federal law), or at the discretion of the issuing patrolman.
 The applicable forms will be forwarded to the appropriate commander or supervisor for action.
-Juvenile offenders, as defined IAW AFI 31-115, is a person who has not attained his or her eighteenth birthday unless the individual is a service member with an age waiver, will be processed through the SLD 30/SJA for referral to civilian juvenile court.
+Juvenile offenders, as defined IAW DAFI 31-103, is a person who has not attained his or her eighteenth birthday unless the individual is a service member with an age waiver, will be processed through the SLD 30/SJA for referral to civilian juvenile court.